GHOST-Aram/api-testing/ts-jest.md

 Edit your `sum` function until your test passes.

 Congratulations!
-That's the end of configuring jest for Typescript unit tests.
-We have created a working test environment for Typescript using jest and ts-jest.
-If you are interested in learning other ways of testing typescript code with jest, feel free to visit the document on [using jest with typescript](https://jestjs.io/docs/getting-started#using-typescript).
+That's the end of configuring Jest for Typescript unit tests.
+We have created a working test environment for testing  codeTypescript using Jest and ts-jest.
+If you are interested in learning other ways of testing typescript code with Jest, feel free to visit the document on [using Jest with typescript](https://jestjs.io/docs/getting-started#using-typescript).